 Certification of Health and Safety Reps

-A one-of-a-kind program developed by our Health and Safety Department and Ferris State University enables UAW and Chrysler Health and Safety Representatives to become certified health and safety specialists.
+A one-of-a-kind program developed by our Health and Safety Department and Ferris State University enables UAW and FCA Health and Safety Representatives to become certified health and safety specialists.
 The 240 hours of classwork cover a range of subjects, from specific health and safety issues to effective listening and preventing job burnout.
 Participants must pass proficiency exams to receive credit.
 Reps maintain their certification by taking an additional 24 hours of training annually.

 Training the trainers UAW Health and Safety Trainers recently attended Learning Management System (LMS) training sponsored by the National Training Center’s Health and Safety Department.